Watch TV Online

+Tensions rise between Lucifer and Chloe as they investigate the murder of two victims, who happen to be Lucifer's old flames.

-All New Tuesday at 10/9C on CTV
+Tuesday at 9/8C on CTV

-The Golden Globe-nominated series picks up from the dramatic fall finale cliffhanger.
+In the past, Rebecca forgets Jack's birthday, as the arrival of their triplets quickly approaches.

 Use of this Website assumes Acceptance of Terms and Conditions and Privacy Policy.